Frequently Asked Questions

 -The Slight Curve is flat left to right and has a relatively shallow curve going top to bottom.

 -The Standard is exactly like the Slight Curve, except the sides and the bottom are heavily rounded giving it more of a traditional trigger face feel, which some people find more comfortable during extended range sessions.

 -The Straight is completely flat left to right and top to bottom

 -The Pseudo Backstrap has a relatively deep curve running top to bottom, and has rounded sides.

 Why don't you make the Straight and the Pseudo Backstrap in SA/DA?

-Both the Pseudo Backstrap and Straight come forward quite a ways as SAO, in order to get the trigger to function as SA/DA they would have to come even further forward, which would not work well with how far forward these two models come already.
+Both the SAO Pseudo Backstrap and SAO Straight come forward quite a ways and have what I would consider to be the minimum comfortable clearance between the trigger face and trigger guard when all the way forward.
+In order to get these triggers to function as SA/DA they would have to come even further forward, which would not allow enough room inside the trigger guard.

 Which trigger should I choose?